kennywall/import-test/_posts/2011-01-11-my-first-open-source-github-repository.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/github-logo.png
 ---
-{% include JB/setup %}<p>I have checked out and downloaded code from plenty of github repositories.Ive even help manage a couple of private repositories for clients.I have never actually shared an open source repository before.A virgin of sorts.I posted the Mimeo Connect Cloud Print API PHP REST Client today.</p>
+{% include JB/setup %}<p>I have checked out and downloaded code from plenty of github repositories.
+I've even help manage a couple of private repositories for clients.

+I have never actually shared an open source repository before.
+A virgin of sorts.
+I posted the Mimeo Connect Cloud Print API PHP REST Client today.
+It is a simple PHP Class for consuming the Mimeo Connect Cloud Print REST API.
+It the PEAR Request2 library to make REST calls against any of the REST service endpoints.
+It is the first of hopefully many code libraries and applications I will be open sourcing and publishing to github.</p>
 <center><p><a href="http://apievangelist.com/2011/01/11/my-first-open-source-github-repository/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>